Learning Objectives

 In vertebrates, blood in the circulatory system transports oxygen from the lungs to the tissues, and removes carbon dioxide from the tissue to the lungs where it is expelled from the body.
 Oxygen and carbon dioxide are transported by different mechanisms within the blood.

 Oxygen transport: Most of the oxygen (about 98.5 percent) that enters the capillaries at the alveoli becomes bound to a protein called hemoglobin in red blood cells.
 (Only about 1.5 percent of oxygen in the blood is dissolved directly into the blood itself.)
-The hemoglobin protein is composed of four subunits, and each subunit has a central iron-containing heme group that can bind one oxygen molecule; thus each hemoglobin molecule to bind four oxygen molecules (one per subunit).
+The hemoglobin protein is composed of four subunits, and each subunit has a central iron-containing heme group that can bind one oxygen molecule; thus each hemoglobin protein can bind to four oxygen molecules (one per subunit).

 Carbon dioxide transport: Carbon dioxide molecules are transported in the blood from body tissues to the lungs by one of three methods: dissolving directly into the blood, binding to hemoglobin, or carried as a bicarbonate ion.